-WESM electricity prices may increase drastically due to various reasons such as lack of supply or transmission grid failure, and increase in demand.
+WESM electricity prices may increase drastically due to various reasons such as lack of supply or transmission grid failure and increase in demand.

-Electricity trading with the customer is usually defined through a bilateral contract with a predefined price.
+Electricity trading with the customer is usually defined through a bilateral contract with a pre-defined price.
 The volatility of the market spot price increases the risk of having a buying price that is higher than the selling price.

 To mitigate this risk, the Company has a backup power plant that can be used as bilateral supplier in the event that market prices increase beyond the price that the Company can buy.
 Furthermore, the Company has contracted capacity from OSPGC's 116 MW power plant located in Subic Bay, Zambales, and MGI's 32MW geothermal plant located in Sto.
-Tomas, Batangas, SLTEC's 2x135 MW coal-fired power plant located in Calaca, Batangas and up to 45 MW from Sem-Calaca Power Corporation to be able to sell more power during high spot market prices.
+Tomas, Batangas, and SLTEC's 2x135 MW coal-fired power plant located in Calaca, Batangas to be able to sell more power during high spot market prices.
 This is a hedging technique wherein suppliers refrain from taking any electricity from the market whenever market price increases beyond its reference price.